 However, for all the good and all the sense that is intended, there are exceptions to every rule and so you can be sure to find some seriously absurd laws upheld the US justice system.
 You probably know what we are talking about because you’ve no doubt stumbled across a bunch of laws so weird they could be considered myths or urban legend, and most of the time that’s all they are.
 They are unsubstantiated claims by websites that a) can’t be bothered to check updated records and b) prefer clickbaiting to fact-checking.

 That said, there are a plethora of, quite frankly, dumb laws out there, many of which you might be breaking.
-Don’t worry, though, as real as they are, someone like Lawson Legal can assist if you’re going to trial.
+Don’t worry, though, as real as they are, a good lawyer can assist if you’re going to trial.
 Of course, instead of waiting until the police come knocking and for your mouth to hang open at the absurdity of it all, the best form of defense is knowledge, which is why we have made a list of the most absurd laws out there, some of which could be upheld in your very state.
 It’s time to laugh and cry.

 No Disagreeable Odors In Alabama